Devolutions/doc/docs/en/rdm/mac/data-sources/data-sources-types/advanced-data-sources/server.md

 {{ en.DVLS }} supports only SQL Server as a data store at this time.
 {% endsnippet %}

-For more information, please consult these topics
+For more information, please consult:

 * [{{ en.DVLS }} installation instructions](/server/installation/)
 * [{{ en.DVLS }} Security Checklist](/server/getting-started/security-checklist/)